monsoonmaelstrom/book2/book2.md

 My eyes dart to Davy, and he lifts his shirt, displaying a two inch scar near his right kidney.

-“That’s what you’re asking for,” I tell Robert, John, but mostly Amelia.
+“That’s what you’re asking for,” I tell Robert and John, but mostly Amelia.

 “And yet you survived,” Robert says, echoing Amelia’s earlier statement.